WithSecureLabs/cloud-wiki/docs/azure/services/Azure_LogicApps.md

 Additionally, the two roles specific to Azure Logic Apps are:

-•	Logic App Contributor – ability to manage Logic Apps, but not change access to them
+• Logic App Contributor – provides the ability to manage Logic Apps, but not change access to them

 •	Logic App Reader – ability to read, enable and disable Logic Apps